peterhinch/micropython-mqtt/mqtt_as/README.md

 SSL/TLS on ESP8266 is
 [not supported](https://github.com/micropython/micropython/issues/7473#issuecomment-871074210),
 and it looks as if this isn't going to be fixed in the near future.
-ESP32 support was promised for firmware V1.14 but hasn't materialised as of V1.16.

 8th April 2020-10th March 2021
 Adapted for new `uasyncio`.